mingliu815/dataviz-project-proposal/README.md

 Instead of putting circles to represent amounts, here I would use dots to visualize the locations of the restarutants.
 Even better, I would try to add map tiles so that when I zoom in I can even tell which street that the restarutant is on.

 To answer my personal interest of seafood, I am thinking of creating a seafood only map.
-This would be the same map as above, just showing seafood-related restarutant!
+This would be similar as the map above, just showing seafood-related restarutant!

 An alternative way is a bar chart including what cities have most top-rated seafood, like below:
 ![image](https://user-images.githubusercontent.com/16920899/137206699-ab3f1b89-e376-4154-b927-4c773584a5e4.png)